 Members of the Board are elected until the next annual meeting or until their successors are elected or appointed.
 Each member of our senior management is appointed to serve at the discretion of our Board (subject to the terms and conditions of their respective employment agreements).
 See Item 6(A), "Directors and Senior Management" for details for the period during which each director has served in his/her office.
 Our non-management directors meet in camera (i.e., without our chief executive officer, chief financial officer or other members of management present) from time to time to consider such matters as they deem appropriate.
 In accordance with NYSE listing standards, "non-management" directors are all those who are not executive officers of the Corporation.
-We have designated the Chair of the Board as the presiding non-management directors meet privately in camera to review is the performance of the Corporation's executive officers.
+We have designated the Chair of the Board as the presiding non-management director at all in camera sessions.
+The non-management directors can set their own agenda, maintain minutes and report back to the Board as a whole.
+Among the items that the non-management directors meet privately in camera to review is the performance of the Corporation's executive officers.
 Our Audit Committee, which consists solely of independent, non-management directors, met in camera immediately following each Audit Committee meeting in 2014.